ligurio/elle-cli/README.md

-Given a set of `:add` operations, that inserts a sequence of unique records into a table, followed by a final `:read`, that concurrently attempts to read all of those records back, verifies that every successfully added element is present in the read, and that the read contains only elements for which an add was attempted.
+Given a set of `:add` operations, that inserts a sequence of unique records into a table, followed by a final `:read`, that concurrently attempts to read all of those records back, verifies that every successfully added element is present in the read, and that the read contains only elements for which an `:add` was attempted.
+We measure how long it takes for a record to become durably visible, or, if it lost, how long it takes to disappear.
+A linearizable `set` should make every inserted element immediately visible.

 Example of history: